libremfg/rhize-docs/content/deploy/install/setup-kubernetes.md

     kubectl config set-context --current --namespace={{< param application_name >}}
     ```

-    Alternatively, you can modify the config file.
-For frequent switching, consider kubens.
+    Alternatively, you can modify the kube `config` file or use the `kubens` tool.

 1. Add the Helm repo: